If you’re fired or unfairly dismissed

-You can drop in, phone, or email the Citizens Advice Bureau for free advice about problems at work.
+You can drop into a Citizens Advice Bureau, phone or email for free advice about problems at work.

 Their website has information about resolving employment disputes and other problems at work.

-Community Law centres offer free legal information and advice to people who can't afford to see a lawyer privately.
+Community Law centres offer free legal information and advice to people who cannot afford to see a lawyer privately.
 If you're eligible, they may be able to:

 - offer ongoing legal assistance